 Tony Montana manages to leave Cuba during the Mariel exodus of 1980.
 He finds himself in a Florida refugee camp but his friend Manny has a way out for them: undertake a contract killing and arrangements will be made to get a green card.
-He's soon working for drug dealer Frank Lopez and shows his mettle when a deal with Columbian drug dealers goes bad.
+He's soon working for drug dealer Frank Lopez and shows his mettle when a deal with Colombian drug dealers goes bad.
 He also brings a new level of violence to Miami.
 Tony is protective of his younger sister but his mother knows what he does for a living and disowns him.
 Tony is impatient and wants it all however, including Frank's empire and his mistress Elvira Hancock.
 Once at the top however, Tony's outrageous actions make him a target and everything comes crumbling down.Written by

 The amount of bubbles in the bathtub Tony lies in diminishes as he talks to Manny and Elvira.
 But as soon as Manny leaves the room, the tub is suddenly full of fresh suds.
 See more »

-...al esfuerzo y al heroísmo de una revolución... ¡No los queremos! ¡No los necesitamos!
+...los que no se adapten... al esfuerzo y al heroísmo de una revolución... ¡No los queremos! ¡No los necesitamos!

 [Translation word-for-word:... the ones that won't adapt... to the effort and heroism of a revolution...
 We don't want them!
 We don't need them!]

 See more »

 421 of 501 people found this review helpful.

 Was this review helpful to you?